-He is a member of the American, Colorado, and Houston Bar Associations, the State Bar of Texas, the Texas Center for Legal Ethics, the Center for Professional Responsibility, and the Association of Professional Responsibility Lawyers.
-For the American Bar Association, Mr. Sparkman is an active member of the Business Law Section and its Committees on Corporate Governance; LLCs, Partnerships and Unincorporated Associations (co-chair, task force on model Series LLC operating agreement, chair, governance subcommittee); Mergers and Acquisitions; Middle Market and Small Business (chair, governance subcommittee); Nonprofit Organizations; and Professional Responsibility (chair, subcommittee on state and local liaisons).
-He is also a member of the American Bar Association Tax Law Section and Real Property, Probate and Trust Law Section.
-He is a member of the Drafting Committee on Series of Unincorporated Business Entities of the National Conference of Commissioners on Uniform State Laws as an ABA Section Advisor, ABA Business Law Section.
+He was a member of the American, Colorado, and Houston Bar Associations, the State Bar of Texas, the Texas Center for Legal Ethics, the Center for Professional Responsibility, and the Association of Professional Responsibility Lawyers.
+For the American Bar Association, Allen was an active member of the Business Law Section and its Committees on Corporate Governance; LLCs, Partnerships and Unincorporated Associations (co-chair, task force on model Series LLC operating agreement, chair, governance subcommittee); Mergers and Acquisitions; Middle Market and Small Business (chair, governance subcommittee); Nonprofit Organizations; and Professional Responsibility (chair, subcommittee on state and local liaisons).
+He was also a member of the American Bar Association Tax Law Section and Real Property, Probate and Trust Law Section.
+He served as a member of the Drafting Committee on Series of Unincorporated Business Entities of the National Conference of Commissioners on Uniform State Laws as an ABA Section Advisor, ABA Business Law Section.

-As a member of the Colorado Bar Association, he is a past chair of the Business Law Section and a member of its Legislative Drafting Committee, as well as a past member of the CBA Ethics Committee.
+As a member of the Colorado Bar Association, he was chair of the Business Law Section and a member of its Legislative Drafting Committee, as well as a member of the CBA Ethics Committee.
 He also was a member of the Colorado Secretary of State’s Advisory Committee for Business and Commercial Laws and the Colorado reporter for State Limited Partnership Laws and State Limited Liability Company Laws while those were published by Aspen Law & Business.

-Mr. Sparkman is the author of numerous articles on choice of business entity and series LLCs, including:
+A prolific legal scholar and writer, he also authored numerous articles on choice of business entity and series LLCs, including

 Information Rights—A Survey - 2 Bus § Entrp & Tax L Rev 41 (2018)